 - Snapshot restores using full and differential backups

 - Point-in-time restores using log backups

-After you configure Phoenix for your servers, it performs an ever incremental backup after applying deduplication.
+After you configure Phoenix for your servers, Phoenix performs an ever incremental backup after applying deduplication.
 For more information, see Key Concepts and Terms.

-Phoenix components for SQL servers are briefly described below:
+Phoenix components for MS-SQL servers are briefly described below:

-- Phoenix Management Console – Phoenix Management Console is a web-based, unified console that provides complete visibility and high level understanding of the health and status of servers that you have registered.
+- Phoenix Management Console: Phoenix Management Console is a web-based, unified console that provides complete visibility and a high-level understanding of the health status of servers that you have registered.
 You can globally view and configure servers for backup, restore, and archival of databases.
-It provides Phoenix administrators ability to:
+It provides Phoenix administrators with the ability to:

-- Control Phoenix activities by defining policy for backup schedule and retention.
+- Control Phoenix activities by defining the policy for backup schedule and retention.

 - Monitor backup and restore jobs, activities, and view reports.

-- Phoenix Cloud - The server side component of the Phoenix Cloud.
+- Phoenix Cloud: The server-side component of the Phoenix.

-- Phoenix Agent – Phoenix agent is installed on the server which hosts your SQL instances.
+- Phoenix agent: Phoenix agent installed on the server, which hosts your MS-SQL instances.
 Phoenix agent is used for:

-- Collecting SQL Server information such as instances running on a server, and databases within each instance, and sending this information to the cloud.
+- Collecting MS-SQL server information, such as instances running on a server and databases within each instance, and sending this information to the cloud.